core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 1. Compose EDHOC message_3 as per {{Section 5.4.2 of I-D.ietf-lake-edhoc}}.

-2. Encrypt the original CoAP request as per {{Section 8.1 of RFC8613}}, using the new OSCORE Security Context established after receiving EDHOC message_2.
+2. Encrypt the first application CoAP request as an original message to protect, as per {{Section 8.1 of RFC8613}}, using the new OSCORE Security Context established after receiving EDHOC message_2.

    Note that the OSCORE ciphertext is not computed over EDHOC message_3, which is not protected by OSCORE.
 That is, the result of this step is the OSCORE Request as in {{fig-non-combined}}.